fbrubbo/terraform-cloudbuild-gitops/README.md

 # Configuring your 'master' environment

 Just for demostration, this step will:
- 1. Configure an apache2 webserver on subnet 'master-subnet-01'
+ 1. Configure an apache2 http server on network '**master**' and subnet '**master**-subnet-01'
- 2. Open port 80 on firewall for this webserver
+ 2. Open port 80 on firewall for this http server

 ```bash
 cd ../environments/master